How to Handle a Dominant Dog + How To Introduce A New Dog To A Dominant Dog

-Wondering how to train a dominant dog who shows a “dog aggressive stance”?
-Don't fret — this problem CAN be solved, and quickly, too…let's get into it!
+Wondering how to deal with your bossy furry friend, or how to introduce a new dog to a dominant dog?
+Don't fret — these problems CAN be solved, and quickly, too…let's get into it!

 The question of how to handle a bossy, dominant dog is common among dog owners who are exhausted, frustrated, and overwhelmed by their bossy dogs.